 Participatory drama workshops are an exciting and powerful way to introduce complex subjects and issues as an empowering and educational experience.
-AHT’s drama workshops draw on a number of different leading practitioners: August Boal, Dorothy Heathcote, Viola Spolin, Chris Johnston, Brian Way and Keith Johnstone.
+AHT’s drama workshops draw on a number of different leading practitioners: Augusto Boal, Dorothy Heathcote, Viola Spolin, Chris Johnston, Brian Way and Keith Johnstone.

-Gentle playful exercises are an essential part of the process, which create a safe environment within which participants feel able to express ideas, engage in discussion and develop new skills.
-Drama can contribute to developing: confidence, empathy, imagination, creativity, emotional intelligence, teamworking, and communication skills.
+Gentle playful exercises are an essential part of the creative process, producing a safe environment within which participants feel able to express ideas, engage in discussion and develop new skills.
+Drama can contribute to developing: confidence, empathy, imagination, creativity, emotional intelligence, team-working, and communication skills.

 Drama workshops not only engage participants cognitively, but also – because we are working through using the body – prove particularly beneficial for kinaesthetic and visual learners.

 Body Image workshops commissioned by Derbyshire Health Authority: